FAIR-biomed/fair-biomed.github.io/docs/plugins.md

  - `subtitle` - string, a short description.
  - `tags` - array of strings, keywords associated with the plugin.
  - `logo` - string, filename of a logo image file (svg, png, jpg).
  - `info` - string, filename of a text/html file containing a description of the data source
+ - `endpoints` - array of URLs, access points for application programming interfaces (APIs) at the biomedical resources.

 **Functions:**